VissaMoutafis/Syspro-Assignments-2021/Vissarion-Moutafis-Prj2/README.txt

 - wait for a SYN packet and send back an ACK in order to check availability.

 After that we enter a loop that ends only if the parent process sends a kill signal, or a SIGINT\SIGQUIT signal is send to the process.
-In each iteration we wait for a query from the server and we answer based on the same <monitor_act> routine we manifested in the first assignment.
+In each iteration we block waiting for a query from the parent and we answer based on the same <monitor_act> routine we manifested in the first assignment.

 The only special case is when a SIGUSR1 is handled where the monitor breaks from poll (check signal handling and IPC sections), detects that the expr_index and value are NULL and checks for sigusr1, that whether it is set true, we use <monitor_act> in a